Hanau shootings: Victims

 The nine people killed by the attacker during the two shootings were identified as: four Germans Gökhan Gültekin (37), Ferhat Unvar (23), Mercedes Kierpacz (35), Said Nesar Hashemi (21) (two of whom had Kurdish origins, another of Sinti origins, and another with Afghan nationality), Sedat Gürbüz (29) and Fatih Saraçoğlu (34) two Turks, Hamza Kurtović (22) a Bosnian, Kaloyan Velkov (33) a Bulgarian, and Vili Viorel Păun (22) a Romanian.
+Both Velkov and Păun were members of the Romani communities in their home countries.
 The owner of one of the shisha bars was among the victims.
 Three immediately died in the first shooting, five immediately died in the second, and a ninth victim died in hospital the next day.
-The attacker shot and killed his German mother (Gabriele Rathjen, 72) before committing suicide.
+The attacker shot and killed his mother, Gabriele Rathjen (72) before committing suicide.

 Two Turkish-Germans, an Afghan-German and a Cameroonian-German were among the five people injured.